 After your second year, you’ll also take Step 1 of the United States Medical Licensing Exam (USMLE), the first of three licensing exams you’ll need to complete throughout your education.
 Most students also take Step 2 of the USMLE in their fourth year before moving to residency.

-After graduating from medical school and completing steps one and two of the USMLE, you can begin applying to residency programs in either internal medicine or pediatrics.
+After graduating from medical school and completing steps one and two of the USMLE, you can apply to residency programs in either internal medicine or pediatrics.
 Completing a residency in either one of these specialties will allow you to later attend an allergy and immunology fellowship program upon completion.

 Once you’ve completed all of your interviews (and submitted additional material if necessary), both parties can move on to the matching process.